bengalack/cmd_timings/README.md

   * The border is set to __RED__ at this point
 * Once CPU is done the border will show __WHITE__ again until the BLOCK COPY is finished.
   * Border is __BLACK__ when CPU is idle again.
+* BIOS is not used during operation (only change of screen mode), and the interrupt code at 0x0038 is minimal
 * All this is repeated for every frame

 ### Key mappings during execution